NenadPantelic/Voice-assistant/README.md

    "city":0.2
 }

-Every word in this group has some value, and it represents it's score coefficient.
-For every command in __data/keywords/keywords-<en/sr>.json__, score is calculated on principle, for every known word in word list for that command calculate how many times word repeats and multiply with it's score, then sum it all up and get total score for that command.
+Every word in this group has some value, and it represents its score coefficient.
+For every command in __data/keywords/keywords-<en/sr>.json__, the score is calculated on principle, for every known word in word list for that command calculate how many times word repeats and multiply with its score, then sum it all up and get the total score for that command.
 Command with the highest score wins.
 Now, let's get back to our example - weather forecast in Denver.
 If we say: ***What's the weather like at location Denver*** - will successfully return forecast details.
 On the other side: ***What's the weather like around Denver*** will return notification that weather forecast details cannot be fetched.